Rules to keep the power system stable

 In August 2019 the AEMC published a final report which sets out a number of recommended changes to the interventions and compensation frameworks in light of the growing number of directions being issued by AEMO to maintain system strength.
 Further work on system strength issues is underway (see below).

 Investigation into minimum system strength and inertia frameworks in the national electricity market

 In April 2019 the AEMC started consultation on potential changes to the interventions framework in light of the growing number of directions being issued by AEMO to maintain system strength.
 While the intervention framework provides an important safety net, it is not without costs and is not intended to be used to provide ongoing maintenance of power system security.
 This investigation is considering the experience to date with the current frameworks for managing system strength and inertia, and whether any refinements are needed.
-A draft report is due in October 2019.
+A draft report is due in early 2020.

 Improving intervention compensation and settlement processes

 In May 2019 the AEMC made a final rule to improve administrative processes related to compensation and settlement after AEMO intervenes in the market – for example, when directing a gas or diesel generator on to maintain system strength.

 In April 2019 the Reliability Panel published its annual review of the reliability, security and safety of the national electricity market for the period July 2017 to June 2018.
 The review highlighted how Australia’s energy system is cleaner and greener, but the speed of structural change is putting growing pressure on power system security and reliability.
 Work on our next review is underway.

 In December 2018 the Reliability Panel published a draft determination for its review of the frequency operating standard.
 On the advice of AEMO, the Panel maintained the existing settings in the frequency operating standard in relation to these issues, noting that the immediate priority is the joint AEMC-AEMO frequency control work plan.